Board director sought to join Local Enterprise Partnership Board

 SSLEP’s vision is to transform the area into a connected county with vibrant, competitive urban centres and an inspiring, economic powerhouse in the city of Stoke-on-Trent, enabled by building upon a globally successful business base and ambitious, highly skilled workforce.

-You can view our application pack here: SSLEP Chair recruitment application pack
+You can view the board member application pack here: SSLEP Board Recruitment v5

 Applicants will also need to complete an Equality and Diversity form here: Equality Diversity Monitoring Form